 It will increase the area and reduce resistance.
 One thing that should be made aware of is that using a thicker copper layer requires purchasing the proper materials to create a more adhesive copper layer.
 It will cost some money.

 3. Power Loss and Interference

 The primary issue in trace resistance is power loss.
 Small signal PCB will only have a negligible effect on the PCBs trace resistance.
-But, power circuits, on the other hand, will have a significant impact even for a slight variation in resistance.
+But power circuits, on the other hand, will significantly impact even for a slight variation in resistance.
 Power loss will eventually lead to temperature rise and reduction in conductivity.

 In power circuits, uncompensated PCB's trace resistance may fuse if a power surges and burns the trace, leaving permanent damage.
 While in high-speed digital boards, PCB trace resistance and parasitic capacitance may create oscillation and cause EM interference to the circuitry.
 Long PCB tracks may also lead to an increase in reissuance.

 4. Design Optimization